mosip/inji-vc-renderer-ios-swift/README.md

 To include InjiVcRenderer in your Swift project:

-- Clone the InjiVcRenderer library locally.
 - Create a new Swift project.
-- Add package dependency: InjiVcRenderer
+- Add package dependency: Enter Package URL of InjiVcRenderer repo

 #### API